-Present: 13 Senators, Vice-President Jack Dowling, Parliamentarian Salvatore Aquila, Assistant Deans of Students Amanda Villanueva, Student Body President Nadine Fallah
+Present: 13 Senators, Vice-President of Student Government Jack Dowling, Parliamentarian Salvatore Aquila, Assistant Deans of Students Amanda Villanueva, Student Body President Nadine Fallah

 Quorum met?
 Yes